 Is solar power worth it?
 It’s a question we get asked dozens of times a day and for most households, solar power makes a lot of sense.

-With electricity prices continuing to skyrocket across Australia, households are rushing to install solar power to reduce their power bills, especially now that solar panel prices in Sydney are at an all-time record low.
+With electricity prices continuing to skyrocket across Australia, households are rushing to install solar power to reduce their power bills, especially now that solar panel prices in Australia are at an all-time record low.

 The price of good quality solar panels is now so affordable, it is possible to get a return on your money in 3-5 years.
 Let’s break these numbers down into more detail to help you figure out how much you need to pay for a solar power system to determine if solar power is right for your household.

 How much do you want to save a year on your power bills?

 Firstly, the benefit of solar power in NSW is that it reduces your power bill by around $400 per year per kW of solar, so if you install a 5kW solar system you can save up to around $2,000 a year, or $500 every quarterly bill.

 If your bills are around $600 a quarter, you could save around $300 a quarter with a 3kW system if you were able to use most of your power during the daytime.

 If you also install a solar battery, you can come close to replacing your entire power consumption with solar power, in which case we would normally size up your solar system based on your average daily power usage (24 hours) rather than on the amount of power you are using during the daytime.

 Typically, the smallest solar system we install is a 2kW system, which will generate around 8kWh a day, and it can save you up to around $200 a quarterly bill if you use all of the solar power as it is generated.
 Therefore, we generally recommend you have a quarterly power bill of at least $400 to be able to get any significant saving.